Spring Rate Calculations

 Step 1 - Fill in your Name, Phone and Email address in the boxes below.

-Step 7 - Remove springs from shock.
-Measure and record the existing rate and length record this in the Free Length boxes.
+Step 7 - Remove the springs from the shocks and write down the spring rate and how long they are this is the Free Length.

-Step 9 - Thread Envelope: We use this information to determine the length of the upper spring.
+Step 9 - Thread Envelope: Measure the total length of the thread on the shock absorber.

-Step 10 - Record Spring Rates in the Spring Rate boxes
+Step 10 - Fill in all the boxes below.

 Customer Name